 Statutory Consultees: The Council seeks to engage with a whole range of bodies who may have an interest in the planning process.
 The Council will consult a whole range of statutory consultees.
 Not all bodies are consulted on each application.
 The bodies and organisations consulted will depend on the type of proposal and its location.
 Consultees are notified in writing and, as with local residents, have 21 days in which to respond.
-This will be at or beyond the level required by consultation.
+In addition bodies such as Natural England will be allowed a longer period of time to comment on applications where this is prescribed by legislation